petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 ## Text Configuration

-This JSON configuration creates an input text field you can implement for cases where you must manually input a text option:
+This JSON configuration creates an input text field you can implement for cases where you must input a text option manually:

 ```json
 {